SeanFitz1997/CS3012-Lowest_Common_Ancestor-/Github_Access/README.md

 ## Run server
 Run website on local machine.
 Navagate into the Github_Access directory and run manage.py with the runserver option.
+This website can then be accessed on http://127.0.0.1:8000.
 ```
 $ python manage.py runserver
 ```